sreeks87/webpageinfo/README.md

     `-//W3C//DTD [----]//EN`

-    HTML version will be eextracted based on this information
+    HTML version will be extracted based on this information

 2. Page Title : Extracts the page title, the text inside the title tag.

 3. Heading count by level : Extracts the count of h1 - h6 headings in the html

-4. Amount of internal,external, inaacessible links
+4. Amount of internal,external, inaccessible links

     ### Assumptions :